catacgc/tree-search-docs/content/Raycast Extension.md

-The extension mirrors the exact same [[Searching|search]] functionality as the Plugin itself.
+The extension mirrors the exact same [[Searching|search]] and quick launching functionality as the [[index|Tree Search]] plugin and requires the plugin to be installed into Obsidian.

 ## Installing
 > [!WARN] Raycast Extension Unreleased
-> For now you need to build the extension from source
+> For now you need to build the extension from source, which is very easy: run `npm install` and `npm run build`

 ## Configuring

 The extension needs to be configured with the plugin socket path from [[Plugin Settings#Socket Path|the plugin settings]]